 According to several news outlets, Facebook is planning to merge messaging in WhatsApp, Instagram, and Messenger some time in early 2020.
+With user information being shared across three platforms, data protection and security best practices are paramount.
 This merger is expected to help brands:

 These apps will still appear as standalone platforms, but they’d be merged in the back-end so that it’s easier for brands to talk to customers wherever they spend time online.

-But even with all of these benefits, there’s been pushback.
-Mainly, regulators are worried about how user data will be shared across these three platforms.
-Plus, with the amount of user data collected every day, end-users are also concerned about how their data’s being utilized.
+But even with all of these benefits, there’s been push back.
+With the amount of user data collected every day, end-users are also concerned about how their data’s being utilized.
 In fact, a recent report by the Travelers Consumer Risk Index found that “consumers are more concerned about the security of their private information and personal data than their physical well-being.”

-To help you figure out the answers to these questions, here’s what you need to know about managing your data security best practices.
+To help you figure out the answers to these questions, here’s what you need to know about managing your data protection and security best practices.

 The Data Protection Act (DPA) of 1998 was established to help companies manage data and user privacy.
 But with the constant changes to technology and new types of data being collected, the DPA didn’t go far enough to protect user data or require brands to explain how that data was used.

 The General Data Protection Regulation (GDPR), first introduced in 2016 and in effect since May 2018, gives users more power over how their data is used.
 Now when they visit EU-based websites, they’re greeted with a notice explaining that their information will be stored and used.
 Like on the new site, Express: